andys8/smack-stack-overview/README.md

 <img width="300" src="https://github.com/andys8/smack-stack-overview/blob/master/img/spark.png?raw=true" alt="Spark">

 Spark is a engine for large-scale data processing and makes it easy to build parallel applications or batch jobs.
 An advantages over Hadoop MapReduce is superior performance.
 There is also support to query structured data using "Spark SQL".
 On the other hand, "Spark Streaming" addresses real time usecases.
 Incoming data is chunked into micro batches which will processed seperately.
-Due to batch processing architecture latency is in the order of seconds or minutes.
-In comparison: Stream processing frameworks like Apache Flink operate with millisecond latencies.

 ## Mesos